-- Load & interference-aware MAC adaptation: It is well known that contention-based protocols work between than scheduled-based protocols in case of intermittent and unpredictable traffic flows, while scheduled-based protocols work better than contention-based ones when strict delay requirements have to be guaranteed.
+Load & interference-aware MAC adaptation: It is well known that contention-based protocols work between than scheduled-based protocols in case of intermittent and unpredictable traffic flows, while scheduled-based protocols work better than contention-based ones when strict delay requirements have to be guaranteed.
 Therefore, the selection of CSMA or TDMA access protocols should depend on network load and application requirements, rather than being defined one-for-all.
 WiSHFUL UPIs allow to easily collect low-level channel measurements (e.g. link quality indicators, number of successful or failed transmissions, number of contending nodes, etc.) to estimate the network operating conditions, select the best possible access protocol and optimize its performance (e.g. by tuning the CSMA contention window as a function of the collision probability), regardless of the specific radio access technology and PHY-layer parameters.
 Such a possibility is demonstrated in an exemplary radio control program able to work on both 802.11 and 802.15.4 devices.
-Rather than working on the card-specific drivers and configuration parameters, the experimenters can work on the WiSHFUL abstractions for defining a platform-independent MAC adaptation logic. - Load and topology aware routing adaptation: In dynamic wireless networks the application requirements vary over time.
+Rather than working on the card-specific drivers and configuration parameters, the experimenter can work on the WiSHFUL abstractions for defining a platform-independent MAC adaptation logic.

+- Load and topology aware routing adaptation: In dynamic wireless networks the application requirements vary over time.
 Moreover, networks can shrink or increase due to node mobility.
 Routing protocols designed for wireless networks (RPL, OLSR) have built-in support for fine-tuning the protocol behaviour via configuration parameters.
 Currently, however, in many cases the code needs to be re-deployed for the reconfiguration to have effect.
 Via the WiSHFUL UPIs it is possible to (i) dynamically monitor the network performance and neighbourhood; (ii) change routing protocol configuration or change routing modules.
 This showcase demonstrates that a control program can increase the overall network performance by dynamically selecting the optimal link estimation algorithm (ETX, 4BIT, fuzzy LQE), which drives the routing decisions, and by monitoring the achieved performance and node density.
-The UPIs enable to create an adaptive routing strategy based on the measured QoS and topology information.
+The UPIs enable to create an adaptive routing strategy based on the measured QoS and topology information. - Mesh network for the portable testbed: WiSHFUL allows the possibility to run experiments in environments different from the usual laboratories (e.g. industrial environment, outdoor, crowded venues, etc.) by means of the portable testbed, in which the testbed control network (usually a wired Ethernet backbone) is implemented as a wireless mesh network.
+Because of the well-known performance limits of wireless mesh networks, the testbed wireless backbone connecting the Devices Under Test (DUTs) with the experiment controller, has been set-up and optimized by using the WiSHFUL UPIs and a dedicated controller.
+More into detail, the UPIs have been used for implementing prioritization mechanisms devised to differentiate the channel resources allocated to routing and mesh management (backbone control) from the resources allocated for controlling the DUTs.